Slobodan Cvejić

 Slobodan Cvejić (Слободан Цвејић; born 1965) is a Serbian sociologist, university professor and politician who is a vice-president of the centrist Serbia Centre (SRCE) since 2022.

 Early life and education

 Cvejić was born in 1965 in Šabac, SR Serbia, SFR Yugoslavia.
-He obtained his bachelor's and master's degree and PhD in sociology from the Faculty of Philosophy at the University of Belgrade.
+He obtained his bachelor's degree, master's degree, and PhD in sociology from the Faculty of Philosophy at the University of Belgrade.

 Academic career

 Cvejić currently teaches undergraduate and master's courses at the Faculty of Philosophy, as well as master's courses at the University of Belgrade and the University of Arts in Belgrade.

 He was a visiting researcher at University College London.
 He is a member of the Sociological Association of Serbia and Montenegro and the Serbian Sociological Society, as well as the International Sociological Association.
 He is one of the founders of the citizens' association SeConS, a group for development initiatives and a member of the board of directors of the European Network Against Poverty - Serbia.
 He was involved in the work of various bodies of the Government of Serbia in the field of education and employment.
 He participated in numerous research projects, and was the manager of several of them.
 Since 2006, he has continuously participated in research projects financed by the Ministry of Education, Science and Technological Development of Serbia.
 He was the head of the research team of the University of Belgrade on the EU TEMPUS project EQUI ED, the head of the national research team for Serbia on the project on Roma marginalization, researcher on the comparative European project on social enterprises and researcher on the comparative project South East European Social Survey Project.
 He participated in research funded by various organizations such as the UN System, European Commission, World Bank, European Investment Bank, DFID, USAID, Open Society Foundations and other international institutions and organizations.
 From 2016 to 2019, he was the editor-in-chief of the journal Sociologija.